 Artisans create beautiful tableware, clothing, scarfs and accessories with delicately embroidered motifs and patterns.
 Colourful stripes and Barcelos Roosters (more on those in a moment!) are two popular symbols you’ll see over and over again.

+There are plenty of souvenir shops and markets all over the country where you can find embroidery.
 A Vida Portuguesa carries an exquisite selection of carefully crafted pieces for visitors to choose from.

 5. Barcelos Rooster statue